Jangwonjin/Learning_achievement_analysis/README.md

-### PRETEST_Analysis
+### Learning Achievements Analysis
-This respository shows the results of analysis using retest data.
+This respository shows the results of analysis using pre-test data.

+will be updated soon.

 ![blockdiagram](/figure/blockdiagram.jpg)